storybookjs/react-native/addons/notes/README.md

   .add('With Markdown', () => <Component />, { notes });
 ```

-### Giphy
+## Giphy

-When using markdown, you can also embed gifs from Giphy into your markdown.
+When using Markdown, you can also embed gifs from Giphy into your Markdown.
 Currently, the value `gif` of the gif prop is used to search and return the first result returned by Giphy.

 ```md
 # Title

 <Giphy gif='cheese' />
 ```